-The main advantage of venture capital funding is big picture growth.
+The main advantage of venture capital funding is big-picture growth.
 A highly successful business ready to franchise into a national or global corporation can benefit from this business funding option.
 High growth and profits are associated with venture capital funding.
-However, the business normally needs to be on the edge of explosive growth to get the funding and benefits.
+However, venture capitalists often look for a business on the edge of explosive growth to get the funding and benefits.

 Disadvantages of Venture Capital Funding

-Crowdfunding is a business funding option that allows you to connect your business with people around the world via online platforms.
+Crowdfunding is a business funding option that allows you to connect your business with people worldwide via online platforms.
 People contribute money to your goal in exchange for rewards.
 For instance, you can offer a product as a reward for a specific monetary contribution, depending on your product price points.
 The idea is to give them a value or discount for backing your business.

 Crowdfunding is very project-oriented.
 A successful crowdfunding campaign centers on the development of an interesting new product or service.
 However, getting business funding through crowdfunding requires a lot of work.
-A successful crowdfunding campaign involves . . .
+A successful crowdfunding campaign might involve:

-High Quality Visuals: You need to make your business and products enticing.
-You’ll probably need to hire a professional photographer to take your product photos.
+- High-Quality Visuals: You need to make your business and products enticing.
+To do so, you may need to hire a professional photographer to take your product photos.
 Visuals and graphics need to be powerful and include prototype mockups when possible.

-Powerful and Compelling Message: You need a powerful and compelling message, mission and business plan to gain financial support.
+- Powerful and Compelling Message: Having a powerful and compelling message, mission, and business plan can help gain financial support.

 Advantages of Crowdfunding

 The major advantage of crowdfunding to fund your business is that anyone can do it.
-It is free to create a crowdfunding page and receive funds from enthusiastic contributors.
+Depending on the platform you choose, it can be free to create a crowdfunding page and receive funds from enthusiastic contributors.

 Disadvantages of Crowdfunding

 Unfortunately, most crowdfunding platforms take a cut of your funding goal.
-Crowdfunding platforms take around 8 to 12 percent of your funding goal.
-That is if you achieve your goal.
+Depending on the platform you use, some resources can take up to 5% of your funding goal if it’s reached.

-Most business owners choose the following two options for their business funding, working capital loans and business lines of credit.
-With banks only approving an estimated 24 percent of loans, and the inherent limitations and issues with other funding options, that leaves the majority of the marketplace under served.
-Alternative lenders have stepped into this void to supply business owners with the capital they need to run and grow their business.
+Many business owners often choose the following two options for their business funding, working capital loans and business lines of credit.
+With the inherent limitations and issues with other funding options, alternative lenders have stepped in to supply business owners with the capital they need to run and grow their business.